Felipemorai/Felipemorai/README.md

 # Hey  :wave:
 My name is Luiz Felipe 🏳️‍🌈, I'm from Brazil :house:  I'm self-taught, and I'm focused on learning something new every day.
-At the moment I'm focused on the front-end stack, and I'm learning Html, Css, Javascript and intend to learn React, Reactnative and Typescript.
+At the moment I'm focused on the front-end stack, and I'm learning Html, Css, Javascript, React.js and intend to learn Reactnative and Typescript.
 I've an intermediate English. 🧑🏻👨‍💻

 #### About me:
 _ :city_sunrise: From CE living in Várzea Alegre :house:

 _ 💻 Developer Front-end Junior 👨‍💻

+_ 📧 felipemorai188@gmail.com

 #### Reach me out: 👇🏻